PyLink/PyLink/docs/faq.md

 ### PyLink won't connect to my network!

-As a general guide, you should check the following before asking for support:
+As a general guide, you should check the following before asking for help:

 - Is the target network's IRCd showing failed connection attempts?
     - If not:
         1) Is PyLink connecting to the right port (i.e. one the IRCd is listening on?)
         2) Is the target network's IRCd actually binding to the port you're trying to use?
-If there is a port conflict with another program, the IRCd may fail to bind but *still start* on other ports that are free.
+If there is a port conflict with another program, the IRCd may fail to bind to specific ports but *still start* on others which are free.
         3) Is the target port firewalled on the target machine?
         4) Is there a working connection between the source and target servers?
 Use ping to test this, as routing issues between providers can cause servers to become unreachable.
-            - If your servers are purposely blocking ping, it's up to you to figure this out yourself... 😬
+            - If your servers purposely block ping, you're going to have to figure this one out yourself... 😬

     - If so:
-        1) Check for recvpass/sendpass/server hostname/IP mismatches - usually the IRCd will tell you if you're running into one of these, provided you have the right server notices enabled (consult your IRCd documentation for how to do this).
+        1) Check for recvpass/sendpass/server hostname/IP mismatches - usually the IRCd will tell you if you're running into one of these, provided you have the right server notices enabled (consult your IRCd documentation for how to enable these).
         2) Make sure you're not connecting with SSL on a non-SSL port, or vice versa.

-If these steps haven't helped you so far, maybe there's a bug somewhere. :)
+If these steps haven't helped you so far, maybe you've found a bug...?

 ### My networks keep disconnecting with SSL errors!

-See https://github.com/GLolol/PyLink/issues/463 - this seems to be caused by a regression in OpenSSL 1.0.2, which ships with distros such as Ubuntu 16.04 LTS.
+See https://github.com/GLolol/PyLink/issues/463 - the problem appears to be caused somewhere in Python's SSL stack and/or OpenSSL, and not directly by our code.

 Unfortunately, the only workarounds so far are to either disable SSL/TLS, or wrap a plain IRC connection in an external service (stunnel, OpenVPN, etc.)

 ### I turned autoconnect for PyLink on, and now I'm getting errors!